Inspiration case: How has Rapha succeeded in creating a strong community?

 Why and how do these communities create loyalty?

-Rapha have managed to create a community where the members are the centre of attention, not Rapha.
+Rapha has managed to create a community where the members are the centre of attention, not Rapha.
 In this way, they have created loyalty, won the members’ trust and support.
 The brand has a major role in facilitating RCC Rides, but it is the members and their community that create engagement.
 Thus, the members are both loyal to the brand and RCC, but in particular also to each other in their local community.
 High engagement creates high loyalty!

-In addition, Rapha has managed to create a community that speaks to the human need for ’belongingness’.
+Also, Rapha has managed to create a community that speaks to the human need for ’belongingness’.
 All people want – and are motivated – to become a part of a community.
 From nature, we human beings are “social animals”.
 With RCC, Rapha has created a highly exclusive club, which is only limited to some, because of the club’s price and minimum speed.
 As such, you must be a certain type of person to join RCC.
 They cultivate the membership feeling, the social and the pride of being something special – and exclusive.
-The members also have the opportunity of joining this community on their own terms as there are physical venues – their hubs – but also digital venues through the app, ZWIFT.
+The members also have the opportunity of joining this community on their terms as there are physical venues – their hubs – but also digital venues through the app, ZWIFT.
 This app allows RCC members to create their own avatars with special RCC bike rides and then compete in digital RCC-races.

 How can your company be inspired by Rapha’s strategic use of ’The Network Model’ to activate your members and create a strong community of loyal and engaged members?